 On the other hand, there is belonging.
-Truly belonging means being welcomed for your differences.
+Truly belonging means being welcomed for our differences.
 Each individual brings their unique gifts to the table.
 Like puzzle pieces that fit together, our different gifts and abilities harmonize and complement one another.

 Badass Engagement values our differences and creates an environment of belonging.
 We value and fortify one another with dignity, respect, and love, and through this process we are changing the way business gets done!
 The old way of trying to fit in is inherent to the old paradigm.
 The new paradigm of belonging is going to change the way we interrelate in our businesses and in our lives.
-We are changing the outdated and oppressive power structures in leadership that we’ve become accustomed to, Power as Dominance to an entirely new paradigm of leadership driven by Power as LOVE.
-As a result, we RISE together, risk together and we courageously live from a place of purpose in our businesses and in our lives!!
+We are changing the outdated and oppressive power structures in leadership that we’ve become accustomed to, Power = Dominance to an entirely new paradigm of leadership driven by Power = LOVE.
+As a result, we RISE together, risk together and we courageously live from a place of courage, purpose and truth in our businesses and in our lives!!

 It’s not about getting your way, it’s about creating the way!